Guidance and resources on living donation and transplantation

 In the UK, latest statistics show that 44% of all organ donors are living donors and living donor transplantation represents approximately 25% of total transplant activity.
 Living donor transplantation is practised in adult and paediatric settings and both liver and kidneys are transplanted.
 Living donor kidney transplantation accounts for 96% of activity.

 The legal requirements for living donor transplantation are set out in the Human Tissue Act 2004 and Human Tissue (Scotland) Act 2006.
-The Human Tissue Authority (HTA) is responsible for regulating living donor transplantation under the HT Acts.
-With the exception of domino donation, as this arises from the patient's treatment, the HTA assess all cases of living donation prior to approving the removal of an organ.
-Full details and guidance available at www.hta.gov.uk
+The Human Tissue Authority (HTA) is responsible for regulating living donor transplantation under the Human Tissue Acts.
+With the exception of domino kidney donation, as this arises from the patient's treatment, the HTA assess all cases of living donation prior to approving the removal of an organ.

-To build on the strength of the UK Strategy for Living Donor Kidney Transplantation 2010-2014, Living Donor Kidney Transplantation 2020: A UK Strategy has been launched with the support of the wider organ donation and transplantation community to match world class performance in living donor kidney transplantation.
+The Living Donor Kidney Transplantation 2020: A UK Strategy was launched with the support of the wider organ donation and transplantation community to match world class performance in living donor kidney transplantation.